systemli/ansible-role-prosody/README.md

 Install and maintain [Prosody](http://prosody.im/) from official repo with Ansible.
-Per default, this role also installs munin-node to monitor Prosody.
-Tested with Molecule, Docker, Vagrant and TravisCI.
+Tested with Molecule, Docker and Vagrant.

 Requirements
 ------------